SofaDefrost/ModelOrderReduction/doc/sphinx/source/usage/examples/Starfish/starfish.md

 ## Presentation

-The multigait soft robot is a pneumatic robot from the work of R. Shepherd et. al, described here : [paper link](http://www.pnas.org/content/108/51/20400)
+The multigait soft robot is a pneumatic robot from the work of R. Shepherd et. al{footcite:ps}`Shepherd2011`.

 **Brief description :**